Doctoral dissertation: Changes in Warfare and its impact on State-Society Relations

 Second reader: Anna Leander

-This research project critiques the presentism focus of research on foreign fighters from Syria and their construction as terrorist threats by policy-makers and academics alike.
-It seeks to demonstrate that current and past foreign fighters are not a physical threat.
-It also provides historical depth and analysis to the study of this phenomenon.
+This research project critiques the presentism focus of research on foreign fighters from Syria and their construction as terrorist threats by policy-makers and academics alike by providing historical depth and analysis to the study of this phenomenon.

-I presented some of this research at various conferences, including the International Studies Association in Toronto (2019) as well as the Swiss Political Association in Zurich (2019).
+I presented some of this research at various conferences, including the International Studies Association in Toronto (2019), the European International Studies Association (2019) as well as the Swiss Political Association in Zurich (2019).

 This research envisions two complementary papers.